davidfrantz/force/docs/source/howto/lcf.rst

 Tip

-Please refer to the OpenCV `Support Vecor Machine documentatio <https://docs.opencv.org/3.4/d1/d73/tutorial_introduction_to_svm.html>`_ to learn more about model parametrization, or refer to the parameter file descriptions.
+Please refer to the OpenCV `Support Vecor Machine documentation <https://docs.opencv.org/3.4/d1/d73/tutorial_introduction_to_svm.html>`_ to learn more about model parametrization, or refer to the parameter file descriptions.

 Model Prediction
 -----------------------------------